 First: A Word of Caution

 Don’t fall into the trap of deferments and forbearances.
 Delaying making any payment will just allow interest to accumulate, and your student loan problem will become a bigger one.
 Deferments and forbearances should be a last resort used only after you have explored every other available option.

 The best way to lower your federal student loan payments.

 Income-Based Repayment (IBR): Under IBR, borrowers pay 15% of their discretionary income towards student loans.

 Income Contingent Repayment (ICR): This plan comes into play for certain federal loans that are not eligible for IBR or PAYE.
 If you run into this issue, consider federal consolidation because it may qualify you for IBR or PAYE.

 Another option that many borrowers choose to enroll in is the extended repayment plan.
 For student loan forgiveness reasons, signing up for IBR is usually a better option than the extended repayment plan.

 The standard repayment plan is the 10-year plan.
 Of all the federal repayment plans, this one has the most aggressive repayment schedule.
 The good part about this plan is that you pay the least in interest, but your monthly payments will be high.
 If you haven’t changed your federal repayment plan, any change will likely result in lower payments.

 Lowering your interest rate

 The best way to save money, in the long run, is to lower your interest rate.
-Unfortunately, there is not really a good way of doing this.
-As of right now, an act of Congress is required to adjust interest rates.
+While there is a long list of possible strategies to lower interest rates, most borrowers will struggle to get a lower interest rate on their federal loans.

 What if you can’t afford your student loan bills?